 This project is advised by the Quality and Equitable Learning Outcomes (QELO) work stream within the Education Policy Working Group (EPWG) of the Inter-Agency Network for Education in Emergencies (INEE).
 See more about INEE here: https://inee.org/

 Our approach included desk research, a survey to INEE members, interviews with various NGO staff working in the field, coding, analysis, and the development of resources to support EIE stakeholders.
-We coded measurement tools and guidance documents using our Taxonomy Coding System (LINK TO PAGE) designed to capture six SEL domains and 23 sub-domains.
+We coded measurement tools and guidance documents using our Taxonomy Coding System designed to capture six SEL domains and 23 sub-domains.
 Additionally, for the purposes of this project, we developed a Contextual Factor Coding System which we used to capture information about the environment that may hinder or promote children’s social and emotional development in crisis-affected contexts, organized around the following factors: Equity, Ecology, Safety, Health, and Adult Support.

 Final resources include: (a) a set of findings describing the current state of SEL/PSS measurement in EIE, including what tools are available and have been contextualized for specific locations, and how they align to global standards for EIE; (b) a set of profiles for specific SEL/PSS measurement tools and programmatic approaches; (c) a set of summary tables to identify tools by age, domain focus, setting (language, region), and other key features; (d) information about cost and validity; and (e) visual analyses that highlight areas of alignment, priority, and current gaps, which can inform recommendations to the field.
 Our analyses included 35 measurement/assessment tools, 24 guidance documents, and programmatic approaches from 6 organizations.
 See map below, showing where SEL/PSS tools are currently being used: